Norske-Nokkelsnikere/nns-ctf-2025/writeups/misc/translator-not-clanker/THEM?!/README.md

 ## Files related to solving the challenge are in this writeup's root folder

-## Please open issue should you have any questions.
-It will be added to the respective Q&A section

 **Author: Taokyle - THEM?!**

 OS: I have skill issue, kept falling into rabbit holes (details not included in this writeup cuz Im too ashamed)